 Regular repayment is the total amount that will be deducted from the employee’s pay each period.
 If you are charging the employee interest, the interest is never deducted directly from the payslip, but is rather added to the outstanding balance.

 Click on Calculate Interest Benefit if the granting of the loan will give rise to a taxable benefit.
 Such a benefit will arise where an employer grants an employee a loan on which no interest, or interest at a rate lower than the official rate of interest, is charged.
 The value of the benefit is the difference between the amount of interest that would have been paid on the loan during the tax year at the official rate and the amount of interest (if any) actually incurred by the employee.
-The official rate of interest from 23 November 2018 onwards is 7.75%.

 A taxable benefit will not arise in the case of the granting of: